demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-installed-applications
 ***
-Get the installed applications for a specific Agent.
+Get the installed applications for a specific agent.

 #### Base Command